maxmind/dev-site/content/geoip/geolite2-free-geolocation-data.md

 title: GeoLite2 Free Geolocation Data
 ---

-import {
-  FaUserCheck as SignUpIcon,
-  FaKey as LicenseKeyIcon,
-} from 'react-icons/fa';

 GeoLite2 databases are free IP geolocation databases comparable to, but less accurate than,
 [MaxMind’s GeoIP2 databases](https://www.maxmind.com/en/geoip2-databases).
 The